RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 When SAML SSO is enabled, the [identity provider (IdP)](https://en.wikipedia.org/wiki/Identity_provider) admin handles SAML user management instead of the Redis Cloud account owner.

 After you activate SAML SSO for a Redis Cloud account, all existing local users for the account are converted to SAML users and are required to use SAML SSO to sign in.
-Before they can sign in to Redis Cloud, the identity provider admin needs to set up these users on the IdP side and configure the `redisAccountMapping` attribute to map them to the appropriate Redis Cloud account and role.
+Before they can sign in to Redis Cloud, the identity provider admin needs to set up these users on the IdP side and configure the `redisAccountMapping` attribute to map them to the appropriate Redis Cloud accounts and roles.

 ### IdP-initiated SSO